TownSuite/TownSuite.Web.SSV3Adapter/Readme.md

 1. Only covers the basics of service stack v3
 2. It is expected that the code being ported will need to hook into newer asp.net core features
-3. The facade only returns json
+3. The adapter only returns json
 4. Newtonsoft Json.NET is used

 # Usage